 The Theory: Both the umbrella and the diffusion dome are "diffusers", scattering the straight flow of light.
 The dome is only 2 inches wide (tiny, near zero, only 2.4 degrees wide as seen from four feet), so the only direction it can scatter light is outward, so that much of it simply misses the subject all together.
 The umbrella size is 40 inches (actual) and it is curved to catch and scatter the outer light inwards.
 It is placed close to the subject, making it be "large" in the face of the subject, 45 degrees large as seen by the subject at four feet.
 So light is coming from either side of the subject, from their left and from their right, and from top and bottom too.
 All these multiple paths of light from every which direction fill the shadows from all the other paths, so what we have is self-filling light, which is a very soft light.
 Large is what makes soft.
 And close is one factor of what makes large.

-This picture of a bear is not important, but looking a minute to understand what the flash is doing is a good skill to polish.
+This picture of this bear is not important, but looking a minute to understand what the flash is doing is a good skill to polish.
 It is really not rocket science.
 It is merely about the size and direction of the light.
 We can easily see everything that happens.
-The trick is to look at what you can see.
-Yogi Berra said "You can observe a lot just by watching".
+There are details, and the trick is to look at what you can actually see, to know if the effects you pretend actually happen, to know if you should be trying something else.
+It is like Yogi Berra said, "You can observe a lot just by watching".

 I wanted to show this one more time.
-You can do this too, it is a five minute exercise.
+You can take these test pictures too, it is a five minute exercise.
 It is the looking later that takes time.
 You ought to be able to see the effects of actions that you believe to help, to know why you are doing it.
 This example is the simplest possible case.
 Hot shoe flash, just plop the gear out there, and press shutter button.